MiniXC/typst-projects/thesis/chapters/06_factors.typ

 ==== Ambient

 Lastly ambient acoustics or environmental effects are shaped by recording conditions more generally.
 They can include the microphone being used for recording the speech and its distance to the speaker, the acoustics of the space of recording (e.g. leading to reverberation) and background noise.
 These effects are sometimes overlooked in speech research, as a recent hallmark work on dysarthria detection has shown @schu_silence_2023: Higher performance was achieved when using non-speech segments than when using speech segments, indicating most previous methods had relied on ambient acoustics rather than speech characteristics for this task.
+Correlates for ambient acoustics include reverberation in the form of #abbr.a[SRMR] @kinoshita_reverb_2013 and more general estimates of the "quality" of the signal when, for example, transferred over telephone networks such as #abbr.a[PESQ] @rix_pesq_2001.
+Another measure is the #abbr.a[SNR] which can be estimated using the amplitude distribution using #abbr.a[WADA] @kim_wada_2008.

+==== For synthetic speech

+As explored in @04_correlates, prosodic correlates have been widely used in #abbr.a[TTS].
+The same is true for speaker representations.
+Ambient measures are more commonly used for filtering the training data than in the architecture of generative models.